-Problem Cause Solution A message appears stating that the device memory is Too many files stored on the device.
+Problem Cause Solution Tapping the window buttons or icons does not activate the corresponding feature.
+The device is not responding.
+Reboot the device.
+A message appears stating that the device memory is full.
+Too many files stored on the device.
 Delete unused memos and records.
-If necessary, save these records on the host computer (or use an SD card for additional memory). full.
+If necessary, save these records on the host computer (or use an SD card for additional memory).
 Too many applications installed on the device.
 Remove user-installed applications on the device to recover memory.
-Select Settings > Apps & notifications .
+Select Settings &gt; Apps &amp; notifications .
 Select the app in the list and select UNINSTALL .
 The device does not decode with reading Scanning application is not loaded.
 Load a scanning application on the device or enable DataWedge.
 See the system administrator. bar code.
 Unreadable bar code.
 Ensure the symbol is not defaced.
 Distance between exit window and bar code is incorrect.
 Place the device within proper scanning range.
 Device is not programmed for the bar code.
 Program the device to accept the type of bar code being scanned.
 Refer to the EMDK or DataWedge application.
 Device is not programmed to generate a beep.
 If the device does not beep on a good decode, set the application to generate a beep on good decode.
 Battery is low.
 If the scanner stops emitting a laser beam upon a trigger press, check the battery level.
 When the battery is low, the scanner shuts off before the device low battery condition notification.
 Note: If the scanner is still not reading symbols, contact the distributor or the Global Customer Support Center.
-Device cannot find any Bluetooth Too far from other Bluetooth devices.
-Move closer to the other Bluetooth device(s), within a range of 10 meters (32.8 feet). devices nearby.
+Device cannot find any Bluetooth devices nearby.
+Too far from other Bluetooth devices.
+Move closer to the other Bluetooth device(s), within a range of 10 meters (32.8 feet).
 The Bluetooth device(s) nearby are not turned on.
 Turn on the Bluetooth device(s) to find.
 The Bluetooth device(s) are not in discoverable mode.
 Set the Bluetooth device(s) to discoverable mode.
 If needed, refer to the device's user documentation for help.
 Cannot unlock device.
 User enters incorrect password.
 If the user enters an incorrect password five times, the user is requested to wait for 30 seconds when using a PIN, Pattern or Password.
+Multi-User mode is causing undefined behavior.
+Multi-User mode is not supported by the Mobility DNA Enterprise License.
+Perform a soft or hard reset on the device.